 Consistent with the Delaware Statutory Trust Act, the Uniform Statutory Trust Entity Act provides that state trust law, not corporate law, supplements this Act and the terms of the governing instrument.
 Thus, in an enacting jurisdiction that has also enacted the Uniform Trust Code, the Code will apply to a statutory trust to the extent that the Code's provisions-including the mandatory rules scheduled in UTC §105-are not displaced by this act or the governing instrument.
 Under this act, the governing instrument of a statutory trust may override any otherwise applicable rule except for those scheduled in §103(c).
-For further discussion, see the comment to Section 103 under the heading "Relationship to Mandatory Rules Under the Uniform Trust Code."
+For further discussion of why the rules under the UTC that are mandatory with respect to a common law trust are not mandatory with respect to a statutory trust, see the comment to Section 103 under the heading "Relationship to Mandatory Rules Under the Uniform Trust Code."